pooyagolchian/gatsby-old-blog/content/blog/configure-firebase-fcm/index.md

 })
 ```

-### Step-4- Add manifest json file
+### Step-4-Add manifest json file

-At the last step You must be add SENDER_ID to manifest.json file
+At the last step, You must be added SENDER_ID to manifest.json file

 ```javascript
 {